LyubomirT/OrionBot/README.md

 # OrionBot: A Python bot training framework
-OrionBot is a Python library that allows you to easily train and run chatbots using the TfidfVectorizer and cosine similarity algorithms.
+OrionBot is a Python library that allows you to easily train and run chatbots, fully customizable.

 ## Installation
 To install OrionBot, simply use pip: